Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Time domain EM response of a conductive, permeable casing

-The cartoon in Figure \ref{fig:casing-mu-sketch} is obviously a simplification of the physics, but provides a useful conceptual model.
-To approach understanding this poloidal current system in a more quantitative manner, we can examine the components of equation \ref{eq:permeability-tdem}.
-To understand these terms in the context of our problem, it is useful to recognize that $\nabla \times \vec{e} = -\partial\vec{b}/\partial t$.
-Rewriting equation \ref{eq:permeability-tdem}, we obtain
+The cartoon in Figure \ref{fig:casing-mu-sketch} is obviously a simplification of the physics, but it provides a useful conceptual model.
+To approach understanding this poloidal current system in a more quantitative manner, we return to equation \ref{eq:permeability-tdem}.
+Using $\nabla \times \vec{e} = -\partial\vec{b}/\partial t$ we rewrite equation \ref{eq:permeability-tdem} as

-In fact, it is straightforward to show that the terms under the time-derivative must sum to zero.
-Starting with Ampere's law: